Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 3. How am I going to work with my partner banks and vendors to make the process as smooth as possible for my customers?

-### Work
+### Action Items
 * Start with best practices.
 Good artists borrow, great artists steal
 * Test UX design, build UI
-* Build back-end (e.g. username/password, shadow ledger with account info), connection into bank partner FBO account, interest calculation - a lot of this is simplified with a BaaS provider
+* Build back-end infrastructure (e.g. username/password, shadow ledger, account management, bank vendor integration, flow of funds reconciliation)
 * Make sure compliance (e.g. PCI, PII) is complete, build out security stack (e.g. data leaks)
 * Design the card, plan for how many cards you’ll need over year 1 (if printing cards)
 * Come up with strategy around customer service - what software you’ll use and how you’ll staff it (e.g. Zendesk? have 24/7 whatsapp support?)